ada-omoji/ada-omoji/README.md

 ![Header](./github-banner.png)

-## Hey, I'm Ada 👋
+# Hey, I'm Ada 👋

-I'm a soon to be Junior Web Developer Graduate at BeCode Ghent!
+## I'm a soon to be Junior Web Developer Graduate at BeCode Ghent!

 🔍 I'm looking for my first internship or job opportunity in the development field

+🌍  I'm based in Brussels, Belgium

 🔭 I’m presently working on an online platform that connects individuals with various service providers

-🌱 I'm studying Laravel and React right now.
+🧠 I'm currently studying Laravel

 👯 I’d like to collaborate on interesting projects where I can learn a new language